glouppe/info8006-introduction-to-ai/lecture4.md

 class: middle

 How to handle uncertainty?
-- A purely logical approach either:
-    - risks falsehood, or
-    - leads to conclusions that are too weak for decision making.
+- A purely logical approach either risks falsehood, or leads to conclusions that are too weak for decision making.
 - **Probabilistic reasoning** provides a framework for managing our knowledge and beliefs.

 ???